ethereum-optimism/optimism/specs/derivation.md

-The second constraint ensures that an L2 block timestamp never precedes its L1 origin timestamp, and is never more than `max_sequencer_drift` ahead of it, except only in the unusual case where it might prohibit an L2 block from being produced ever l2_block_time seconds.
+The second constraint ensures that an L2 block timestamp never precedes its L1 origin timestamp, and is never more than `max_sequencer_drift` ahead of it, except only in the unusual case where it might prohibit an L2 block from being produced every l2_block_time seconds.
 (Such cases might arise for example under a proof-of-work L1 that sees a period of rapid L1 block production.)
 In either case, the sequencer enforces `len(batch.transactions) == 0` while `max_sequencer_drift` is exceeded.
 See [Batch Queue](#batch-queue) for more details.